Deuteronomy

 Then we turned and set out for the wilderness by the way to the Red Sea, as the LORD spoke to me, and circled Mount Seir for many days.
 “And the LORD spoke to me, saying, ‘You have circled this mountain long enough.

 This detour was very difficult.
-It was this very trip in witch we find the Israelites grumbling (Numbers 21:5) though not mentioned here.
+It was during this very trip that we find the Israelites grumbling (Numbers 21:5), though it is not mentioned here.
 God is willing to forget.
-Instead, God only mentioned that He wonderfully provided for them.
-They evidently let the trampling through that rough land overcome what was true.
+Instead, God only emphasizes that He wonderfully provided for them.
+They evidently let the hardships of traveling through that rough land overshadow what was true.
 God even said, “You have not lacked a thing.”

-Do you see that God was focusing them on His provision rather than their lack of faith.
-God was shaping their history by steering them to think rightly about the Lord.
+Do you see that God was focusing them on His provision rather than their lack of faith?
+God was shaping their history by guiding them to think rightly about the Lord.
 Paul says ‘renew your minds’ (Romans 12:1).

-Was the land difficult to travel?
-Most definitely.
-We should not think of this as a nice river valley but a treacherous hot path through sharp ridges.
-God had His principles, however, and they would stay firm.
-One could insist that they had every right to travel through this main trade road through Edom, but God did not want to trouble them.
-Remember that this was not just a few people traveling through the land but a whole nation.
+Was traveling through the land difficult?
+Most certainly.
+We shouldn’t imagine it as a pleasant river valley but as a dangerous, hot trail winding through sharp ridges.
+God had His principles, however, and they would remain steadfast.
+Someone might argue that they had every right to traverse this main trade route through Edom, but God did not want to trouble them.
+Remember, this was not just a few people passing through the land, but an entire nation.

 (2) Pass through Moab (Deuteronomy 2:8-18)

-Moab was one of Lot’s descendants2 just as Ammon (see following section).
-The Lord was watching over their territory just as He watched over Edom.
+Moab was a descendant of Lot, just like Ammon (see the following section).
+The Lord watched over their territory just as He did for Edom.
 The Lord gave Ar, the capital, to the Moabites.

 “So we passed beyond our brothers the sons of Esau, who live in Seir, away from the Arabah road, away from Elath and from Ezion-geber.
 And we turned and passed through by the way of the wilderness of Moab.
 “Then the LORD said to me, ‘Do not harass Moab, nor provoke them to war, for I will not give you any of their land as a possession, because I have given Ar to the sons of Lot as a possession” (Deuteronomy 2:8-9).

 They were not to ‘harass’ Moab or provoke them to war.
-The Lord was again very clear on what they were to and not to do.
-The most straightforward way would have been to go through the middle of Moab over the King’s Highway which proceeded north and south.
-We are not sure whether Moab refused them as Edom had, but the fact is that they went around Moab.
-Although not mentioned here, Moab and Ammon refused to trade food to the Israelites.
+The Lord was again very clear about what they should and should not do.
+The simplest way would have been to travel through the middle of Moab along the King’s Highway, which runs north and south.
+It’s unclear whether Moab refused them access like Edom did, but the fact remains that they chose to go around Moab.
+Although not mentioned here, Moab and Ammon refused to trade food with the Israelites.
 “No Ammonite or Moabite shall enter the assembly of the LORD” (Deuteronomy 23:3).

-They went northward until the Dead Sea and from their went east along the River Zered which runs in between Edom and Moab.
-The precise journey is unknown.
-Places like Oboth and Lyeabarim mentioned in Numbers 21:11 are unknown where the details are given in fuller description.
-It is the description of the place “in the wilderness which is opposite Moab, to the east” which helps us see that they went fully around Moab rather than on the convenient King’s Highway.
-They came in from the east (the right side on diagram).
+They traveled northward to the Dead Sea, then went east along the River Zered, which flows between Edom and Moab.
+The exact route is unknown.
+Places like Oboth and Lyeabarim mentioned in Numbers 21:11 are not well documented, with only brief descriptions available.
+The description of the location, “in the wilderness which is opposite Moab, to the east,” indicates they circled around Moab rather than taking the direct King’s Highway.
+They approached from the east (the right side on the diagram).

-God also kept the communities separate.
-The whole incident with Balaam is not mentioned here.
-By keeping fear between the communities, the Lord would preserve the uniqueness of the Israelites.
-Balaam finally used the merging of the communities to cause destruction which Phinehas put a quick stop to (Numbers 25:7).
-Again we see God focusing on the Israelite’s obedience in not harassing Moab and leaving out details about their sins.
+God also maintained separation between the communities.
+The entire incident with Balaam is not mentioned here.
+By keeping a sense of fear among the communities, the Lord ensured the uniqueness of the Israelites.
+Balaam eventually exploited the merging of the communities to cause destruction, which Phinehas quickly stopped (Numbers 25:7).
+Once again, we see God emphasizing the importance of the Israelites’ obedience in avoiding harassment of Moab, while omitting details about their sins.

 “Now the time that it took for us to come from Kadesh-barnea, until we crossed over the brook Zered, was thirty-eight years; until all the generation of the men of war perished from within the camp, as the LORD had sworn to them.
 “Moreover the hand of the LORD was against them, to destroy them from within the camp, until they all perished” (Deuteronomy 2:14, 15).

 With the older generation gone, they were free to start something new.
-God was faithful to His oath that He took.
-Notice again this emphasis on God’s faithfulness (even though we might not want to attach His faithfulness to these matters).
+God was faithful to His oath.
+Notice this emphasis again on God’s faithfulness (even though we might not want to attach His faithfulness to these matters).

 (3) Pass through Ammon (Deuteronomy 2:19-23)